adityxrajj/Learning-Web-Development/README.md

 As I continue to learn, I’ll keep adding new tools, frameworks, and technologies to this list, from API integration to databases.

+## 📚 Learning Resources

+In addition to hands-on practice, I’m also learning from various online resources to improve my skills.
+One of the main channels I follow is [CodeWithHarry](https://youtube.com/playlist?list=PLu0W_9lII9agq5TrH9XLIKQvv0iaF2X3w&si=1qcrLeHcxhNOjP6-), a great YouTube channel that offers comprehensive tutorials on web development.
+The tutorials cover everything from the basics of HTML, CSS, and JavaScript to advanced topics like React, Node.js, and MongoDB.
+By following along with these tutorials, I’m able to reinforce my learning and apply new concepts to my daily projects.

 ## 🚧 Work in Progress
 This repository is a **work in progress** and will continue to evolve as I expand my knowledge and tackle new challenges.
 The projects here may evolve with improvements, additional features, or even complete rewrites as I learn more advanced techniques.